SCIInstitute/ShapeWorks/docs/tools/ShapeWorksCommands.md

 ```

-**Description:** Finds the warp between the source and target landmarks and transforms image by this warp.
+**Description:** finds the warp between the source and target landmarks and transforms image by this warp

 **Options:**